A World of Men, Not Snakes

 Big Boss: Even I make mistakes from time to time.

-It's no surprise that this leader complex projected itself to people like Ocelot and Big Mama who gave a large amount of their effort to destroy The Patriots by reviving Big Boss.
+It's no surprise that this leader complex projected itself to people like Ocelot and Big Mama who put a large amount of effort in their plan to destroy The Patriots by reviving Big Boss.
 After all, what good is your so-called liberty when your perfect leader is burnt to a crisp?

 Snake might have taken Miller's advice over his own gut feeling, but Big Boss definitely took matters into his own hands afterwards, especially after Pacifica Ocean reveals herself as Zero's spy and Miller revealed that he knew it all along.